AnyChart/docs.anychart.com/Basic_Charts_Types/Marker_Chart.md

 and tuning visual appearance for them can be found in Labels and tooltips-->.

-If you want to configure data labels and tooltips for all series - you should do that using **.labels()** and **.tooltip()** methods.
+If you want to configure data labels and tooltips for all series - you should do that using {api:anychart.core.cartesian.series.Base#labels}**.labels()**{api} and {api:anychart.core.cartesian.series.Base#tooltip}**.tooltip()**{api} methods.
 You can tune their visual appearance, positioning and format.
-Let's do that in the following
-example: we will make data labels appear to the top of the data points, also, we will format labels so they show only the value corresponding to the point and tooltip will show detailed description.
+Let's do that in the following example: we will make data labels appear to the top of the data points, also, we will format labels so they show only the value corresponding to the point and tooltip will show detailed description.

 {sample}BCT\_Marker\_Chart\_07{sample}